Financial-Times/dotcom-page-kit/packages/anvil-ui-bootstrap/README.md

 # @financial-times/anvil-ui-bootstrap

 This module provides a client-side bootstrap to be embedded in your HTML response.
-The bootstrap implements feature detection ([cuts the mustard](#cutting-the-mustard)) to determine if a browser should receive a core or enhanced experience, and the capability to load scripts appropriately.
+The bootstrap implements feature detection ([cuts the mustard](#cutting-the-mustard)) to determine if a browser should receive a core or enhanced experience, and the capability to load scripts as appropriate.

 ## Getting started